paluh/purescript-undefined-is-not-a-problem/README.md

 ```

 It is worth nothing that optional field value is just a value.
 Its type is extended with `undefined`.
-There are an constructor provided by the lib: `opt ∷ ∀ a. a → Opt a` and `undefined ∷ ∀ a.
+There are two constructor provided for `Opt`: `opt ∷ ∀ a. a → Opt a` and `undefined ∷ ∀ a.
 Opt a`.

 You can build and pass these values down to the finall consumers or build arguments step by step on the way etc.